daltare/CA-Data-Portal-Uploads/_Data-Portal-Report/README.md

 -   The process saves data files to separate directories on the Water Board's SharePoint and Teams sites.
 The paths to these directories are defined by the `paths_output` variable in the `user inputs` part of the `2_save-portal-metadata.R` script.
 In order to save the data to these Sharepoint and/or Teams locations, you must:

-    -   Have access to the relevant WB / OIMA sharepoint site and Teams channel,
+    -   have access to the relevant WB / OIMA sharepoint site and Teams channel, and

-    -   Sync the folders on the WB / OIMA sharepoint site and Teams channel to your local computer, and update the `paths_output` variable accordingly (at a minimum you'll need to enter the username for your computer)
+    -   sync the folders on the WB / OIMA sharepoint site and Teams channel to your local computer, and update the `paths_output` variable accordingly (at a minimum you'll need to enter the username for your computer).